 Agra boasts of a host of Mughal architectural masterpieces besides the internationally famous Taj Mahal.
 One of these is the tomb of Akbar the Great.
 It sprawls over an area of 119 acres in a place called Sikandra, 10 kilometres from Agra.
 Its construction, started by Akbar in 1605, was completed by his son Jahangir in 1613 taking a total of 8 years.

 The mausoleum is made of marble and red sandstone and is built in a blend of Muslim and Hindu architectural styles.
 The marble parts are inlaid with carvings and delicate ornaments.

-The ground over which the tomb is built has an area of 105 square meters.
-Its alignment was measured by compass for accuracy.
+The ground over which the tomb is built has an area of 105 square metres.
+Its alignment was measured by a compass for accuracy.
 The tomb stands amidst a classically designed garden and is surrounded by a high wall.